norenh/SimpleTester/README.txt

 Statements in script does the following:

-find - returns true if element is found asserttxt - do getText() on element and check against "text" assertatr  - do getAttribute on "attribute" of element compare against "value" assertcss - do getCssValue on "property" of element compare against "value" click - click() on element type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text") waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s finish - closes the driver and the browser
+find - returns true if element is found select - selects a element in a dropdown asserttxt - do getText() on element and check against "text" assertatr  - do getAttribute on "attribute" of element compare against "value" assertcss - do getCssValue on "property" of element compare against "value" click - click() on element dwaitfor - same as waitfor, but delayed with INTEGER*0.1s type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text") waitforatr - wait until element is found and has "attribute" set to "value" waitfortxt - wait until element is found and has text set to "text" waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s finish - closes the driver and the browser